geekonamotorcycle/garden-solar-project/inventory.md

 contact us for a prompt and helpful response

 Product Dimensions: 16.1 x 12.2 x 7.1 inches; 6.75 Pounds

-Item model number: QL-413118AGH
+- Item model number: QL-413118AGH
-Date First Available: May 6, 2021
+- Date First Available: May 6, 2021
-Manufacturer : YUEQING QILI ELECTRICAL CO.,LTD.
+- Manufacturer : YUEQING QILI ELECTRICAL CO.,LTD.
-ASIN : B08ZRR2DJX
+- ASIN : B08ZRR2DJX
+- Imperial Internal dimensions: 11.18 in wide by 15.11 in length
+- Metric Internal dimensions: 284 mm wide by 385 mm

+### Backplate measurements

+metric width: 271 mm
+metric length: 371 mm

 ## Cable Glands

-PG11
+PG11 glands, generic plasic with a rubber seal.
+I will make holes in the case using a 3/4 inch milwalkee hole saw.

 ## Batterry

+This battery will be powering everything at night and will be charged by the MPPT.
+It should have one of the breakers listed below connected using the THHN wiring.

 I have the following battery.
 ECO-WORTHY 12V 20Ah LiFePO4 Lithium Battery.